Sherwin Williams Alpaca is definitely a confusing color.

-Slightly lighter, LRV of Agreeable Gray is 60.
+Slightly lighter, LRV of this popular tone is 60.

 Most commonly used in transitional and farmhouse styled homes, agreeable gray has a fine touch to it which will make your spaces too light and lively.

-Also, because of its timelessness, you need not worry about re-doing your homes every few years.
+Also, because of its timelessness, you need not worry about re-doing your home every few years.
 Consider it a low-stress choice!

 Where to Use Sherwin Williams Alpaca in Homes?

 Looking through some of the examples, Alpaca can be used anywhere in the homes, so there aren’t any hard and fast rules.